 How well have they represented the country of Canada, either on screen or off?

 If you'd like to be a part of this conversation, Tweet us at @canadianbulldog using the hashtag #Top50, or leave a comment below.

 Ready?
 Here we go!

 Born in Montreal, Maryse joined WWE in 2006 as part of the Diva Search competition.
 In 2008, she captured the WWE Divas Championship and became one of the belt's longest titleholders.
-She later returned to WWE as a manager for her real-life husband The Miz, and stars in the reality TV show Miz & Mrs.
+This past year, she returned to WWE as a manager for her real-life husband The Miz, who is apparently one lucky bastard.